rbnhmll/time_track/README.md

 A time tracking app for small business

 ## Functionality
-* OTL by Oracle sucks, and I think I can do one better.
+* Oracle Time sucks, and I think I can do one better.
 * User can manually mark down how many hours they have worked per day.
 * Total weekly hours are tabulated, and saved.
 * Hours can be sent off to manager to be approved